DerBrunoIR/SystemGoverner/README.md

 - It must be *detectable* if the state is currently installed or not.
 - It can be *uninstalled* by performing a sequence of actions.

+A **higher order State** is any State that operates on other States.

 # Example Usage

 `example.py`: